jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 ## Schedule State Changes

-In previous version each Function that had a Schedule persisted details of the Schedule in its own section of State.
+In previous versions of AdapTable, each Function that had a Schedule persisted details of the Schedule in its own section of State.

 This has been changed and now there is a Schedule section of State which contains all the Schedules i.e. for Export, Reminder, ipushpull etc.

+One consequence of this is that the `Reminder` section of Adaptable State has been removed as it is no longer required.

 ## Percent Bar Improvements